wvictor14/planet/README.md

 ### Infer ethnicity

-The reason we added the snp data onto the betas matrix was because a subset of those are used to predict ethnicity.
 The input data needs to contain all 1860 features in the final model.
 We can check our data for these features with the `pl_ethnicity_features` vector:

 ``` r
 all(pl_ethnicity_features %in% rownames(pl_dat))
 #> [1] TRUE
 ```

-You don't need to subset to these 1860 features before running `pl_ethnicity_infer()` to obtain ethnicity calls:
+To obtain ethnicity calls, you can supply the full DNA methylation data to `pl_ethnicity_infer()`, as long as all 1860 features are present.

 ``` r
 dim(pl_dat)